DiogoAADCosta/guitar-diagnostic-system/engines/behavioral_engine/v3/readme.md

 ## New Features

 - Frequency analysis using Counter
-- Identification of most frequent:
+- Identification of most frequent tags:
   - Limitations
   - Strengths